kmayorga/kmayorga.github.io/docs/quarter1.md

 The general timelines for the focus list process are below and are subject to change.
 Keep in mind these are recommended windows in which things should progress and your school may be different.

 [Observation Catchers for Focus Lists](https://www.tablesgenerator.com/markdown_tables)

+### What to Look for in a Focus List and Early Warning Indicators (EWI)
+When selecting a focus list student, it is important to consider the following:

+- [ ] In the past year, was this student on track or off track?
+      - 96% or higher attendance
+      - Passing ELA and Math classes
+      - No more than 1 behavior mark the prior year
+- [ ] Does the student have low attendance last year or within the first ten weeks of this year?
+        - Missing more than two days of the first month of school
+- [ ] Is the student missing assignments or scoring low on in class content in the first month?

+To see full documentation, follow this link